jblindsay/whitebox-tools/readme.txt

   wt = WhiteboxTools()
   wt.slope(‘DEM.dep’, ‘slope.dep’)

-  There is a convenience method in whitebox_tools.py for each tool in the WhiteboxTools binary executable.
+- There is a convenience method in whitebox_tools.py for each tool in the WhiteboxTools binary executable.
+This makes it far easier to call tools from a Python script.
+See the User Manual for details.
-- Significant improvements have been made to the User Manual, and in particular the section on Python based scripting with WhiteboxTools.
+- Significant improvements and revisions have been made to the User Manual, and in particular the section on Python based scripting with WhiteboxTools.
 - The following tools have been added to the library:
     LidarColourize
     LidarPointStats